makscraft/mv-tracker/README.md

 - All the other critical settings will be generated automatically by composer.
 - After the intallation process run your http server and check your app.

+Manual installation
+---
+Described on the site https://mv-tracker.com/installation

 Screeshots
 ---